 When planning the duration, you should remember that you need about 3-5 seconds for the ending and logo animation, and another 3-4 seconds toward the beginning for the brand reveal.
 This means that in a 30 second video, you’re really only working with about 22 seconds of time for your message!

-When it comes to short animated explainer videos, here’s the bottom line.
+When it comes to a short animated explainer video, here’s the bottom line.

 You need the time to establish a relationship enough for viewers to want to listen to what you have to say.

 But again, every once in a great while there is an exception.
 If you’ve got a script you’re sure would work for a 30 second video, we’d be happy to give you a free consultation and let you know if you’ve indeed got a winning marketing message that could bring success to your business!